top of page

 Director of Enrichment Programs

 Julia was introduced to Waldorf Education at Highland Hall in California.
 She had just finished her B.A, and went on to be a Nap Teacher and After School Care Facilitator there for a school year.
-After much deliberation Julia moved from California to West Virginia, and decided to pursue her newfound passion for Waldorf Education by earning her Master's from Great Lakes Waldorf University.
+After much deliberation Julia moved from California to West Virginia, and decided to pursue her newfound passion for Waldorf Education.
 Julia loves singing, spending time with her friends, and cooking meals for her family.
-She can't fathom how lucky she is to be starting at WSP, and is excited for her future with this wonderful school and community.
+She can't fathom how lucky she is to be at WSP, and is excited for her future with this wonderful school and community.

 Education